Getting Started with Accommodations

-Williams College students with disabilities have the right to engage and participate in the same activities, campus services, programs, and experiences offered to students without a disability.
-In addition, they have the right to access and utilize the same information shared with all students, and to have the same opportunity to achieve, both inside and outside the classroom.
+Students with disabilities have the right to engage and participate fully in all of the same curricular and co-curricular opportunities the College offers to students without a disability.
+In addition, they have the right to access and utilize the same information shared with all students, and have the same opportunity to achieve, both inside and outside the classroom.

-When these opportunities are not offered equally, or when there are barriers to full engagement and participation for students with disabilities, the College will arrange reasonable accommodations.
-Accommodations are provided to otherwise qualified students with documented disabilities when requested and when necessary to ensure equal access to College programs, facilities, and experiences.
-This is in compliance with Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1990, and the Americans with Disabilities Amendments Act of 2008 and similar state laws.
+When these opportunities are not offered equally, or when there are institutional barriers to full engagement and participation for otherwise qualified students with disabilities, the College will arrange reasonable accommodations in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Americans with Disabilities Amendments Act of 2008, and similar state laws.

-Conditions that are minor and temporary (such as a cold or flu) don’t count as disabilities under the ADA.
-However, some short-term illnesses or injuries (such as concussions) can qualify as disabilities, depending on their severity and duration.
-In the accommodations request process, we focus more on the impact a condition or diagnosis has on a student — what functional limitations the condition causes for that particular individual — than on the condition or diagnosis itself.
+Conditions that are minor and/or temporary (such as the flu or seasonal allergies) do not typically count as disabilities under the ADA.
+However, some short-term impairments that may last a month or more (such as concussions or broken bones) can qualify as disabilities, depending on their severity and duration.
+In determining accommodations, our office focuses on the specific impact a condition or diagnosis has on the student while living in the Williams environment (what "functional limitations" arise in this environment due to the condition), moreso than on general characteristics of a diagnosis.

 There are three core steps to requesting any accommodation: